 What Is The Three-Fifths Compromise?

-Article 1, Section 2, Clause 3 of the US Constitution outlines how representatives and taxes must be split between states.
+Article I, Section 2, Clause 3 of the United States Constitution outlines how representatives and taxes must be split between states.
 The compromise itself is the phrase

 “three fifths of all other Persons,”

 meaning that every five slaves in a state would count as three free people to determine how many congresspeople a state would be allotted.

 The Fourteenth Amendment has since superseded the three-fifths compromise.
-Not only did the fourteenth amendment remove the three-fifths clause, but it also included language that attempted to reduce states’ congressional representation if they prevented otherwise eligible voters from voting.
+Not only did the fourteenth amendment remove the three-fifths clause, but it also included language that attempted to reduce states’ congressional representation if they prevented eligible voters from voting.

-The three-fifths compromise was a vital part of negotiations surrounding the first constitution.
-Without this clause, it would have been difficult to get Southern states to ratify the document, making it less likely that a unified United States would have been created.
+The three-fifths compromise was a vital part of negotiations surrounding the constitution.
+Without this clause, it would have been difficult to persuade southern states to ratify the document, making it less likely that a unified United States would have been created.